 If GnRH-independent precocious puberty is due to a hormone-producing tumor (eg, granulosa-theca cell tumors in girls, testicular tumors in boys), the tumor should be excised.
-However, girls require extended follow-up to check for recurrence in the contralateral ovary (1 Treatment references Precocious puberty is onset of sexual maturation before age 8 in girls or age 9 in boys.
-Diagnosis is by comparison with population standards, x-rays of the left hand and wrist to assess skeletal... read more , 2 Treatment references Precocious puberty is onset of sexual maturation before age 8 in girls or age 9 in boys.
-Diagnosis is by comparison with population standards, x-rays of the left hand and wrist to assess skeletal... read more ).
+However, girls require extended follow-up to check for recurrence in the contralateral ovary (2 Treatment references Precocious puberty is onset of sexual maturation before the average age.
+Diagnosis is by comparison with population standards, x-rays of the left hand and wrist to assess skeletal maturation... read more , 3 Treatment references Precocious puberty is onset of sexual maturation before the average age.
+Diagnosis is by comparison with population standards, x-rays of the left hand and wrist to assess skeletal maturation... read more ).

 Most commonly, secondary sexual characteristics develop prematurely because the hypothalamic-pituitary axis is activated (GnRH-dependent precocious puberty); often the cause is idiopathic, but some children have a central nervous system tumor.

 Less commonly, the cause is high circulating levels of estrogens or androgens (GnRH-independent precocious puberty) caused by congenital adrenal hyperplasia or various gonadal tumors.

 Diagnosis is made by bone age x-rays and measurement of LH, FSH, testosterone (in boys), and estradiol (in girls).